FIFA World Cup 2026 Group A Schedule

 How to Watch Group A Matches Live

 You can follow every kickoff through the FIFA World Cup 2026 match schedule, which remains the main hub for daily fixture tracking.
 In the United States, FOX and FS1 carry English-language coverage, while Telemundo handles Spanish broadcasts.
-The official broadcast guide is the simplest place to check channel details and streaming options before each Group A window.
+The official broadcast coverage is the simplest place to check channel details and streaming options before each Group A window.

 Frequently Asked Questions